 Local man will ride to fundraise for live-saving cancer research and patient care at Dana-Farber Cancer Institute

 NEEDHAM, MA – On Aug.
-4 and 5, Jim Morris of Basking Ridge will cycle up to 192 miles in the Pan-Mass Challenge (PMC) with the goal of topping last year’s record-breaking gift and raising $52 million for critical cancer research and patient care at Dana-Farber Cancer Institute.
+4 and 5, Brian Cove and Gregory Sauter, both of Morristown, along with Bruce Levy of Morris Plains, will cycle up to 192 miles in the Pan-Mass Challenge (PMC) with the goal of topping last year’s record-breaking gift and raising $52 million for critical cancer research and patient care at Dana-Farber Cancer Institute.